DarkGhostHunter/Laralerts/README.md

 ### Additional Classes

-You can issue additional classes to your Alert seamlessly using the `classes()` method, which accepts a list of classes to be added to the Alert.
+You can issue additional classes to your Alert seamlessly using the `classes()` method, which accepts a list of classes to be added into the HTML code.

 ```php
 <?php